flybaflyba/Request-Handling-TA/README.md

 - Only one request allowed for one student at one time
 - Tutor registration with secret code from professor
 - Tutor login to take request
-- Real time updates of request for all students and tutors
+- Real time updates of request of all students and tutors
+- Real time updates for students: waiting, request taken, and done

 ## Future features: